RaduHaulica/music_app/README.md

 Added a lot of logging (frontend and backend) due to issues with HTTP requests.
 Everything works now.
 Still keeping logging until everything is up and running.

+Database connection works, tracks are imported from hardcoded values, fallback on hardcoded values if no connection can be established.

 Added test component for quickly trying things out.

-Database connection works, fallback on hardcoded values if no connection can be established.
+Deleting stuff works.

 Filtering is live on providing input.

-TODO: load hardcoded data into DB
 TODO: Tags make filtering by genre easier.

 TODO: Add new track

 TODO: Edit track

 TODO: Youtube

 ## Development server